SumoLogic/sumoshell/README.md

 # sumoshell
+`Sumoshell` is collection of utilities to improve analyzing log files written in Go.
+Each individual command acts as a phase in a pipeline to get the answer you want.
+Sumoshell brings a lot of the functionality of Sumo Logic to the command line.

-Sumo shell is a partial implementation of the Sumo Logic stream pipeline written in Go.
-Commands should start with `sumo` which will transform logs into the json format sumoshell uses.
+Commands should start with
+`sumo` which will transform logs into the json format `sumoshell` uses.
 Commands should end with `render` `render-basic` or `graph` which render the output to the terminal.
 Each operator is a stand-alone binary allowing them to be easily composed.

 ## Installation
 Currently [OSX and Linux binaries are provided for sumoshell](https://github.com/SumoLogic/sumoshell/releases).
 Simply extract the archive and place the binaries on your path.